- VSDs are primarily congenital

 - Some VSDs don’t cause symptoms and take years to diagnose

-A ventral septal defect, more commonly known as a ventricular septal defect (VSD), is a hole between the heart’s lower chambers (ventricles).
-The defect can occur anywhere within the muscle dividing the two sides of the heart.
+A ventral septal defect, more commonly known as a ventricular septal defect (VSD), is a hole between your heart’s lower chambers, or ventricles.
+The defect can occur anywhere in the muscle that divides the two sides of the heart.

-There are varying types of VSD defects.
-Smaller defects may close without any treatment, and will not cause any long-term effects.
+There are varying types of VSDs.
+Smaller defects may close without any treatment and will not cause any long-term effects.
 Defects that don’t close on their own can usually be repaired by surgery.

-According to the National Institutes of Health, VSD is one of the most common congenital birth defects (NIH, 2011).
+According to the National Institutes of Health, VSDs are one of the most common congenital birth defects.

-In some children, VSD causes no real symptoms.
-If the hole in the heart is quite small, there may be no signs of the problem.
+In some children, VSDs don’t cause any symptoms.
+If the hole in their heart is small, there may be no signs of the problem.